chef-boneyard/push-jobs-cookbook/README.md

 checksum attribute) to install the package using the `windows_package` resource from the `windows` cookbook.

-The config recipe (above) will be included to write out the whitelist of jobs as a separate configuration file (`c:\chef\push-jobs-client.rb`).
-The registry key for the client service (`pushy-client`) will be updated to use this file.
+The recipe will write out the whitelist of jobs as a separate configuration file.

 The client service will be enabled and started.

 # Author & License

 * Author: Joshua Timberman (<joshua@opscode.com>)
+* Author: Charles Johnson (<charles@opscode.com>)
 * Copyright (c): 2013 Opscode, Inc. (<legal@opscode.com>)

 Licensed under the Apache License, Version 2.0 (the "License");